sindresorhus/got/readme.md

 Request headers.

+Header capitalization is preserved.
-Existing headers will be overwritten.
+Existing headers, even with different capitalization, will be overwritten.
 Headers set to `undefined` will be omitted.

 ###### isStream